-In the wild, rather than sinking their roots into the soil, most orchids normally grow in trees, perched high above the rain forest floor.
-You can replicate that environment with a special orchid bark mix (a blend of ground fir-tree bark) that's sold at garden centers.
+In the wild, rather than sinking their roots into the soil, most orchids normally grow in trees, perched high above the rainforest floor.
+You can replicate that environment with a special orchid bark mix that's available at garden centers.
 It provides the quick drainage and plentiful pockets for air that orchid roots require.
-Mostly, though, it helps anchor plants in pots so they can grow.
-For best results, mix peat moss into fir bark or orchid bark mix (use 2 parts bark to 1 part peat moss), and you're ready to plant.
+Mostly, though, it helps anchor plants in pots so they can grow upward.
+You can also use sphagnum moss, which will help keep the roots moist a little longer between waterings.

-There are special pots on the market created just for orchids.
+There are specific pots on the market created just for orchids.
 They're full of holes to expose the roots to more air.
-However, no special pot is needed; a terra-cotta or plastic pot grows great orchids.
-Choose a pot that's 1 inch (at the most 2 inches) larger than your present pot.
-The time to transplant orchids is after they bloom, when new roots have appeared but haven't grown longer than 1/2 inch, or when the roots start to crawl out of the pot.
-Be sure to water your orchid before you repot it.
-Then follow this step-by-step guide to repotting, and you'll have your orchid happily settled into its new quarters in no time.
+However, no special pot is needed; a terra-cotta or plastic pot will work just fine for most orchids.
+Choose a pot that's 1 inch (at the most 2 inches) larger in diameter across the top than your present pot.
+The time to transplant orchids is just after they bloom, when new roots have appeared but haven't grown longer than a half-inch, or when the roots start to crawl out of the pot.

 Before transferring your orchid, make sure to water it well to help it tolerate any stress from the move.
 Then follow these steps:

 - Gently pull the orchid out of its pot by grasping it as close to the roots as possible; avoid pulling it out by a single leaf, which could break.

 - Carefully loosen the roots and remove as much of the growing medium (bark or moss) from the roots as possible.

 - Trim off any dead roots, which will be soggy, shriveled, or colored brown or black.